May 06, 2021

 - Official Graduate Management Admission Test (GMAT) or GRE scores.
 The GMAT or GRE scores must be five years or less at the time of the applicant’s intended enrollment at Oakland University.

 - Applicants applying to one of the graduate programs may request a waiver of the GMAT or GRE requirement if they meet one of the following criteria.

-- Applicant has earned a bachelor’s degree within the last five (5) years of the expected date of enrollment with an overall GPA of a least 3.5 from an AACSB accredited business school.
+- Earned a bachelor’s degree with an overall GPA of at least 3.0 from an AACSB-accredited business school

 To request a waiver, applicants must submit a Request to Waive GMAT form to Graduate Admissions as part of the application packet.
 The request for waiver is subject to the approval of the Graduate Admissions Committee.

 Admission to the Master of Science in Information Technology Management degree program is selective and depends on several elements, including scholarship and ability to communicate effectively.
 In making admission recommendations, the department assesses the potential of applicants for success in the MSITM program by examining their undergraduate records, their GMAT or GRE scores, their responses to questions on the Supplemental Program Form, their recommendations, and their experience.